Upload Button Icon Add office photos

 How to prepare for Buyhatke interview?

 Go through your CV in detail and study all the technologies mentioned in your CV.
 Prepare at least two technologies or languages in depth if you are appearing for a technical interview at Buyhatke.
-The most common topics and skills that interviewers at Buyhatke expect are Communication Skills, Javascript, Usage, B2B Sales and Ad Sales.
+The most common topics and skills that interviewers at Buyhatke expect are B2B Sales, Communication Skills, Javascript, Usage and Salesforce.

 What are the top questions asked in Buyhatke interview?